 - Schedule dedicated time for targeted social-emotional supports, including a daily synchronous morning meeting block and short breaks for guided movement.

-Social emotional learning continues to be a top priority.
+Social emotional well-being continues to be a top priority.
 When preparing remote schedule scenarios, consider adding breaks throughout the day.
 Scheduled and dedicated time for breaks and check-ins can help students focus and engage more fully during instructional or independent work time.
 Examples include, but are not limited to:

 - Add a buffer time before synchronous/ “live” instructional blocks to help minimize technology delays during transitions